CSCI-150-LAB/Team2Repo/README.md

 2. Install Cocoa Pods (*Dependency manager*)
     `sudo gem install cocoapods`
 3. Navigate to repository directory
-4. Now install all the dependencies for the project.
+4. Now install all the dependencies for the project `pod install`
-    `pod install`

 ## Project Details